Few reflections on two Malverne school board “meetings in public” that took place on 11/24/15 and 12/8/2015, respectively.

 A resident complained about flooded baseball fields at the HS after each rain, causing many game cancellations.
 Mr. Tulley explained that only a drainage system and an artificial turf would solve the problem.
 The resident insisted on getting more help from the ground maintenance crew.
 Mr. Tulley replied that coaches need help more.

 I asked if Malverne district includes the Regents Algebra test results in the final GPA.
 It does, and it counts 10%.
 Since last spring, there has been confusion, as to what Algebra test to take.
 Students who perform worse at the new, CC-aligned, Regents Algebra are disadvantaged at the college application process over the students who take the old test.
 Some districts leave the results standalone, as they don’t want to bring the student’s GPA down.

 The CC Algebra 2 curriculum caused even bigger confusion.
 It reduced trigonometry to about 15 hours of coursework.
 Some districts refused to transition and continue with their regular Algebra/Trigonometry curriculum.
 One must feel sorry for the kids who go through the corporate reform right now.
 But feeling sorry doesn’t help them.

 I also asked when the school board members are going to engage the residents in developing the Smart School Bond Plan.
 My earlier post described the process and illustrated how other districts value their community’s engagement.

 “It was already submitted for a preliminary approval to BOCES and state,” Mrs. Ricca replied.

-A delegate representing Lakeview Council complained about activities related to the Homecoming parade, cleanliness alongside the parade’s path and disorderly conduct of some individuals which required police assistance.
+A delegate representing Lakeview Council complained about activities related to the Homecoming parade, cleanliness alongside the parade’s path, and disorderly conduct of some individuals which required police assistance.
 The delegate also questioned the necessity of using loudspeakers on Saturday mornings for band rehearsals.
-As the last point, the delegate mentioned the amount of trash that is being blown by wind on the fields and trapped on the fences.
+As the last point, the delegate mentioned the amount of trash that is being blown by the wind on the fields and trapped on the fences.